 The income of the parishes derives primarily, as can be seen, from the contributions of the faithful in the Sunday collection.
-It also includes offerings made on the occasions of Baptisms, Marriages and Funerals.
 Some parishes receive income from the rental of properties and bequests, but this is minimal.
 Indeed, many parishes see it as part of their mission to support the building of community by making vacant properties available for the use of community groups at a nominal cost.